 Recommended hotels in Tennoji

-What you’ll uncover though when sorting out where to stay in Tennoji is often a better value that comes with sacrificing a central location.
-Everything from cheap hostels to luxury hotels can be found with the sweet spot swelling in the mid-range.
+As a “fringe” district, Tennoji doesn’t have the same concentration of places to stay as areas further north.
+What you’ll uncover in Tennoji is often better value.
+That comes at the cost of sacrificing a more central location.
+Everything from cheap hostels to luxury hotels can be found here.
+The district’s sweet spot swells in the mid-range.

 Osaka Bay